design-participation/skillstube-app/docs/API.md

 ## Users (`src/users.py`)
 * `GET /new-user`: show new user form
 * `POST /new-user`: create user.
 Expects POST data: email, name, password, picture (image data).
-The picture is thumbailed and saved to data/pictures.
+The picture is thumbnailed and saved to data/pictures.
 If no picture was given, a surrogate is used.
 * `GET /login`: show login form
 * `POST /login`: login user.
 If a qrcode is given, the user is logged with that qrcode, otherwise, email/password are checked.
 A new session cookie is created to keep the user logged-in.
 * `GET /logout`: logout user